dixeo/block_dixeo_tutor/README.md

 Unlike a general-purpose chatbot, the Dixeo Student Tutor is grounded in the course knowledge base, reducing hallucinations and ensuring responses remain relevant to the course.

 The tutor is available throughout the course (except on excluded activities) and can be displayed either as a floating assistant or within the Moodle block drawer.
+The student can use the AI tutor without ever quitting Moodle.

 # Features